kristopherkyle/Corpus-Linguistics-Working-Group/pos_tagging_1.md

 In order to create a POS tagging model, we first need some pre-tagged data.
 In this tutorial series, we will be using a tagged version of the Brown corpus (1-million words) with [Penn POS Tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) (which is a very common tagset for English).
 You can [download this dataset here](https://github.com/kristopherkyle/Corpus-Linguistics-Working-Group/raw/main/docs/_extracted_brown.zip).
 Note that the format of the tagged files is as follows: Each sentence is separated by two newline characters, each word-tag pair is separated by one newline character, and the word and tag are separated by a space.

 Below, we will load this data and format it.
-For ease of use (and for future application), we will represent the dataset as a list of lists, where each sentence is its own list, and words are represented as dictionaries with multiple features (e.g., "word", "pos", etc.).
+For ease of use (and for future application), we will represent the dataset as a list of dictionaries, where each sentence is its own list, and words are represented as dictionaries with multiple features (e.g., "word", "pos", etc.).

 ```python
 import glob